 An innovative service

 What really sets Eversheds apart is the fact that we are the only global law firm that can represent you across all African countries.
 We do this through an approach that means you are always in control of what is being done on your behalf and how it much it will cost.
 Wherever you do business, we ensure that you receive the same quality of advice and guidance.
 You will only need to deal with one contact rather than a number of different firms.
 That contact will be hands on, fully in touch with your business needs, and someone who goes beyond project management to deliver exactly what you need.
-Together we can help you to tame the challenges of Africa.
+Together we can help you to navigate the challenges that operating in Africa can present.

 Examples of our clients